Why Does Flossing Feel Different with Veneers?

 Dental Care Team

-Understanding why flossing feels different with veneers is important for maintaining excellent oral health after cosmetic dental treatment.
-Veneers change both the surface texture and the contour of your teeth, which naturally affects how dental floss moves between them.
-These changes are completely normal and expected following veneer placement.
+Understanding why flossing feels different with veneers helps patients maintain confidence in their daily oral care routine.
+Veneers change the texture, thickness, and contours of your teeth, which naturally affects how dental floss moves between teeth and along the gum line.

 Why Does Flossing Feel Different with Veneers?

-Flossing feels different with veneers because the porcelain material creates a smoother surface than natural tooth enamel, and the veneer margins where they meet your gums require gentle, careful cleaning to maintain optimal oral health.
+Flossing feels different with veneers because the porcelain material creates a smoother surface than natural tooth enamel, changing how floss glides between teeth and along the gum line.

 When to Seek Professional Dental Assessment